Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 3

-Your title report arrives as a secure PDF, most the same business day.
+Once your order and payment are complete, your report is compiled and emailed to you as a secure PDF — most the same business day.
 Certified copies of recorded documents are available on request.

 Title turned up something to fix?
 We prepare the deed, too.